smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 Then click the `Deploy` button and use your Metamask account to confirm the transaction.

-**Note**: You should [have some Rinkeby ETH](/docs/deploy-your-first-contract/#install-and-fund-your-metamask-wallet) in your Metamask account to pay for the GAS.
+**Note**: You should [have some Goerli ETH](/docs/deploy-your-first-contract/#install-and-fund-your-metamask-wallet) in your Metamask account to pay for the GAS.

 > 📘 Address, Key Hashes and more
 >